hyperledger-archives/indy-client/getting-started.md

     send proof "Loan-Application-Basic" to "Thrift Bank"
 ```

 Alice sends just the "Loan-Application-Basic" proof to the bank.
-This allows her to minimize the PII that she has to share when all she's trying to do right now is prove basic eligibility.
+This allows her to minimize the **PII** (personally identifiable information) that she has to share when all she's trying to do right now is prove basic eligibility.

 ```
 ALICE@test> send proof Loan-Application-Basic to Thrift Bank